 Yes, bankruptcy is a public process and anyone who becomes bankrupt in England and Wales will have their name added to the online Insolvency Register.
-This is a publicly available list of all bankruptcies which anyone can search through.
+This is a publicly available list which anyone can search through.

-How much do you have to be in debt to file for bankruptcy?
+How much do you have to be in debt to file?
 There is no minimum amount of debt that you must have before applying in England and Wales.
 Your creditors may also be able to apply to make you bankrupt, but only if you owe at least £5,000.

 Is bankruptcy bad?

 It can have very serious consequences, but it can be the best solution for some people if they have no other way to pay off their debts.
 It isn’t right for everyone, and your own circumstances will determine what works for you.

 Pros and Cons

 Bankruptcy can certainly be a useful debt solution for some people – after all over 100,000 people apply each year.
 Debtors should also keep in mind, though, that the process has some extremely serious consequences.